krishjj8/LinkHub/README.md

 # LinkHub - A Cloud-Native Microservices Platform

 A multi-service, link-sharing platform (similar to Linktree) built from the ground up using modern, professional backend and DevOps practices.
-This project is currently in development as part of an intensive 12-week roadmap.
+This project is currently in development

 ## Current Features (As of Week 2)
 - Full CRUD (Create, Read, Update, Delete) functionality for User management via a REST API.